Links to Documents and Forms

 - The Memorandum of Understanding Document which should be read by both officers who sign the online form below before completing form

-- Link to online Club Memorandum of Understanding authorisation form which must be completed by the President and authorised by a 2nd Club Officer (who should be the President-elect) as the first step in applying for a District Grant qv below.
+- Club Memorandum of Understanding authorisation form which must be completed by the President and authorised by a 2nd Club Officer (who should be the President-elect) as the first step in applying for a District Grant qv below.
 The requirement for the President-elect to authorise is because the MoU authorises the handling and stewardship of funds until the project is complete and may thus extend over 2 or even more Rotary years.
 In the event that the President-elect is not available the 2nd Officer may be either the Secretary or Treasurer in that order.

 Please have your proposal completed by 30th June each year as grants are competitive and administered on a first come first served basis.

 The final part of the grant process is to submit reports, which are due every 6 months following payment of the grant until the project is complete when the Final Report is due within 2 months.
 The reports can be accessed via a link which is passed to you once your Application is approved.

 From time to time we are asked to recommend projects which need funding to clubs with cash available vice versa we are also asked to find funding for proposed projects; we record these project opportunities in the Foundation Database and they are available to clubs by clicking on this link: Project Opportunities

 All Global Grant applications can be completed online, anytime during the year but please remember to talk to The District Foundation team first to ensure grant support is available for allocation.
 Here is the link to get you started: Global Grant Application.